Summary

 of guitar counterpoint, Which is not necessarily bad,

-but it certainly isn't the reason Fugazi existed.
+but certainly not the reason that Fugazi existed.

 However, the personal/political dramas (Strangelight,